lelaksi/Large-scale-album-art/README.md

 ### Why?

 For a while, I was tired of how Spotify shows the album art in a small corner at best, even when resizing, you can't get it as big as, say, YouTube Music.
 So, I asked gemini to help me make an add-on that would show a huge cover.
-After visiting a few record stores, I got the idea to make it look a bit like a vinyl disc cover.
-The code is somewhat sloppy and there are a couple of bugs, but if enough people want it, I'll polish it up and publish it.
-For now, it's good enough for my needs.
+After visiting a few record stores, I got the idea to make it look a bit like a vinyl disc cover The code is rather sloppy but seems to be good enough

 ---
 ### Installation